-Now-a-days the polymer materials are of large interest because of their low cost, easy processability, low weight, high quality surfaces and easy fabrication etc. In recent years, studies on the electrical and optical properties of polymers have attracted much attention due to their applications in optical devices [1, 2].
-The optical properties of polymers can be suitably modified by addition of dopant or other polymer with the host [3].The potential application of ionically conducting polymers as solid electrolytes in a variety of electrochemical devices arises from their advantages such as high energy density, electrochemical stability and easy handling [4].
-Within the realm of solid polymer electrolytes, proton conducting polymer electrolytes have received much attention because of their unique application as solid electrolyte in various electrochemical devices such as fuel cells, sensors, electrochromic displays and windows etc. [5].
+Now-a-days the polymer materials are of large interest because of their low cost, easy process-ability, low weight, high quality surfaces and easy fabrication etc. In recent years, studies on the electrical and optical properties of polymers have attracted much attention due to their applications in optical devices [1, 2].
+The optical properties of polymers can be suitably modified by addition of dopant or other polymer with the host [3].

+The potential application of ionically conducting polymers as solid electrolytes in a variety of electrochemical devices arises from their advantages such as high energy density, electrochemical stability and easy handling [4].
+Within the realm of solid polymer electrolytes, proton conducting polymer electrolytes have received much attention because of their unique application as solid electrolyte in various electrochemical devices such as fuel cells, sensors, electro-chromic displays and windows etc. [5].

-The recent challenge is to develop a low cost proton conducting polymer electrolyte with high ionic conductivity, good and mechanical stabilities. dimensional Many researchers have studied the behaviour of proton conducting polymer electrolytes based on the host polymers such as poly (vinyl alcohol) (PVA), poly (ethylene oxide) (PEO), poly (ethylene imide) (PEI), poly acid) (PAA), (N-vinyl (acrylic poly pyrrolidone) (PVP) [6-13] doped with inorganic acids or ammonium salts.
-However, proton-conducting polymer complexes with inorganic acids suffer from degradation and chemical mechanical integrity making them unsuitable for practical applications [14].
-Therefore, in this paper a novel effort is made to use of the organic acids like Malonic acid (to PVA polymer) as a dopant to prepare a proton conducting polymer and their electrical and optical characterizations are carried out.
+The recent challenge is to develop a low cost proton conducting polymer electrolyte with high ionic conductivity, good dimensional and mechanical stabilities.
+Many researchers have studied the behaviour of proton conducting polymer electrolytes based on the host polymers such as poly (vinyl alcohol) (PVA), poly

+(ethylene oxide) (PEO), poly (ethylene imide) (PEI), poly (acrylic acid) (PAA), poly (N-vinyl pyrrolidone) (PVP) [6-13] doped with inorganic acids or ammonium salts.
+However, proton-conducting polymer complexes with inorganic acids suffer from chemical degradation and mechanical integrity making them unsuitable for practical applications [14].
+Therefore, in this paper a novel effort is made to use one of the organic acids like Succinic acid as a dopant to prepare a proton conducting polymer and its electrical and optical characterization is carried out.